escape/ZUCK/README.md

 # ZUCK

-> (Z)one of (U)nseen (C)ognitive (K)illers — The Identity Trap.
-Indexing algorithmically promoted identities that promise self-improvement, belonging, and purpose — but deliver chronic grievance, financial exploitation, and a pipeline toward extremism.
+> Indexing algorithmically promoted identities that promise self-improvement, belonging, and purpose — but deliver chronic grievance, financial exploitation, and a pipeline toward extremism.
+ZUCK stands for (Z)one of (U)nseen (C)ognitive (K)illers — The Identity Trap.
 >
 > **Find yours.
 Understand the game.**